Anti-American sentiment in Spain

 According to Alessandro Seregni, 20th-century anti-American sentiment was built upon two different political cultures ("groups" or "families") in Spain: one right-wing and another left-wing.

-During the Second World War, unabashed right-wing anti-Americanism, led by the Church, the Armed Forces and the Falange had Falange members become sponsors of a worldview underpinned by hispanidad, which clashed with the Monroe Doctrine.
+During the Second World War, unabashed right-wing anti-Americanism, led by the Church, the Armed Forces, and the Falange had Falange members become sponsors of a worldview underpinned by hispanidad, which clashed with the Monroe Doctrine.
 After the end of the war, right-wing anti-Americanism became more defensive.
 Criticism and condemnation of American imperialism was widespread in Spain in the 1960s and the 1970s.
-The US involvement in foreign nations in the 1970s (often endorsing anti-democratic regimes) further tarnished the country's reputation in left-wing sensibilities.
+US involvement in foreign nations in the 1970s (often endorsing anti-democratic regimes) further tarnished the country's reputation to left-wing sensibilities.

 For many authors, the higher prevalence of anti-Americanism in Spain to that nearby nations is because of the memory of the 1898 war and the left-wing resentment of the US partnership with Franco.
 Also, the Pact of Madrid to install US military bases in Spain in 1953, the Americans' lack of enthusiasm for the Spanish transition to democracy in the 1970s, the US endorsement of far-right dictatorships in Latin America during the Reagan administration, and the invasion of Iraq (including the killing of José Couso) are also cited as events that fuel anti-Americanism.
 Spain was even the European country with the highest levels of opposition in public opinion to the Iraq War.